Pūkenga Hauora Kararehe

-The number of veterinarians has been steadily increasing, with around 3,000 currently practicing in New Zealand, but there are still not enough to meet demand.
 As a result, veterinarian appears on Immigration New Zealand's long-term skill shortage list.
-This means the Government is actively encouraging skilled veterinarians from overseas to work in New Zealand.
-Dairy cattle veterinarians are in particularly high demand.
+This means the government is actively encouraging skilled veterinarians from overseas to work in New Zealand.

-The Ministry for Primary Industries offers a bonding scheme for newly qualified veterinarians who are willing to work in areas where they are most needed.
+The Ministry for Primary Industries offers a bonding scheme for newly qualified veterinarians willing to work in particular areas.

 Shortage of veterinarians has many causes